-On June 5, 2017, the New England TOs submitted tariff changes (to both the regional and local rates in the ISO OATT) to document the reinstatement of their transmission rates under the OATT to the status quo ante as a result of the DC Circuit's mandate in Emera Maine v.
+As previously reported, the TOs submitted, on June 5, 2017, tariff changes (to both the regional and local rates in the ISO OATT) to document the reinstatement of their transmission rates under the OATT to the status quo ante as a result of the DC Circuit's mandate in Emera Maine v.
 FERC, Case No. 15-118 et al. While the TOs asked for a June 6, 2017 effective date, the TOs also stated that they do not intend to commence billing under the reinstated rates until 60 days after the FERC has a quorum.
-Comments on this filing are due on or before June 26.
-On June 13, NEPOOL submitted a doc-less intervention.
+On June 26, both EMCOS and Consumer Aligned Parties protested the filing.
+On July 11, the TOs answered those protests.
+This matter is pending before the FERC.
 If you have any questions concerning this matter, please contact Joe Fagan (202-218-3901; jfagan@daypitney.com) or Eric Runge (617-345-4735; ekrunge@daypitney.com).